dankamongmen/notcurses/README.md

  <summary>What is the possessive form of Notcurses?</summary>
  **Notcurses'.** I cite [Garner's Modern English Usage](https://en.wikipedia.org/wiki/Garner%27s_Modern_English_Usage) in its third edition: "POSSESSIVES.
 A. Singular Possessives.**…Biblical and Classical names that end with a /zəs/ or /eez/ sound take only the apostrophe."
+Some ask: is Notcurses then Biblical, or is it Classical?
+Truly, it is both.
 </details>

 <details>